olga-od-ua/the-gift-of-the-gab/README.md

 Arial, Helvetica, sans-serif font is the main font used throughout the website with Sans Serif as the fallback font in case the main font isn't loading.
 Helvetica is believed to be a font loved by designers for its clean, bold and modern look, clear lines and characters.

 *** Imagery
+1. Blarney Castle is not very photogenic hence the images may appear of bad quality at first sight.

+2. As the webaite is for demonstrational purposes only, watermarks have not been removed.

+3. Brick themed images prevail on the website as a symbol of both the Blarney Castle and the solidity of the knowledge provided by the school.

 ### Existing Features